jellyfin/jellyfin-mpv-shim/README.md

 authorization tokens for your server are stored on your device, but you are able to cast to the player regardless of location.

+Note: Due to the huge number of questions and issues that have been submitted about URLs, I now tolerate bare IP addresses and not specifying the port by default.
+If you want to connect to port 80 instead of 8096, you must add the `:80` to the URL because `:8096` is now the default.

 ## Limitations

  - Music playback and Live TV are not supported.